de-olagundoye/final_project/README.md

     -Users can check the site for shop info

-    -A admin can log in so to edit bio information
+    -An admin can log in so to edit bio information

     -As a logged in admin, a user can upload photo